 Dundee led by Transform Community Development with a consortium comprised of Salvation Army Dundee, Dundee Survival Group (DSG) and Addaction

 Aberdeen led by Aberdeen Cyrenians with a consortium comprised of Aberdeen Foyer, Turning Point Scotland, Aberdeen City Council Housing Support Department and Aberdeenshire Council

 Stirling led by Loretto Care with Barony Care offering support

-The Housing First Scotland programme will be devliered in partnership with Corra Foundation and The Glasgow Homelessness Network.
-The first homes have already become available in the last few months with a total of 51 people now in a permanent home of their own, with more people to be housed over the coming months.
+The Housing First Scotland programme is delivered in partnership with Corra Foundation and Homeless Network Scotland.
+Since the Pathfinder started in April 2019, over 150 people now in a permanent home of their own, with more people to be housed over the coming months.

 ‘Housing First’ is simple and it aims to turn the existing homelessness system on its head.
 Rather than making extremely vulnerable people, often with complex needs, sleep rough or in unsupported places such as hostels or B&Bs.
 Housing First gives people a safe home of their own and then puts in a place a support structure to help them sustain their tenancy, re-integrate into society; and ultimately thrive.
 Housing First is a truly transformative programme that provides a human-centred, kind and compassionate response to the systemic issue of homelessness.

 At Social Bite, we believe this project signifies the dawning of a new era in how Scotland responds to the systemic issue of homelessness.
 The project’s wider goal is to act as a catalyst for the adoption of Housing First across all 32 Scottish local authorities, so it becomes the default solution to tackling the systemic issue of homelessness.
 We aim to cause a structural shift away from the use of unsuitable temporary accommodation that perpetuates repeat homelessness, towards people being housed as quickly as possible in permanent homes with appropriate wraparound support.